Mandarin Oriental Bangkok

 This hotel is a legend.
 For years, top luxury hotels in the world have been compared with the Mandarin Oriental Bangkok.
 It has set new standards in service and perfection, and still does.

-Anyone who has ever stayed here, enjoyed the afternoon tea in the lounge of the Author’s Wing, one of the three wings of the hotel (see cover photo above), who experienced breakfast here, on the large terrace at the banks of the Chao Phraya or who just spent an afternoon by the pool of the Mandarin, will then understand why everybody is so overwhelmed by this house.
+Anyone who has ever stayed here, enjoyed the afternoon tea in the lounge of the Author’s Wing, one of the three wings of the hotel (see cover photo above), who experienced breakfast here, on the large terrace at the banks of the Chao Phraya or who just spent an afternoon by the pool of the Mandarin, will understand in that very moment why everybody is so overwhelmed by this house.

 Luxury doesn’t have to be visible at first glance.
 Mandarin Oriental luxury isn’t really seen, it is experienced, calm and natural.
 You may or may not like the design of the lobby, you may find the rooms in other hotels more elegant or modern.
 Tastes differ, but when it comes to service, this is one of the best hotels worldwide.